MicrosoftDocs/Viva/Viva/insights/Setup/Upload-organizational-data.md

    * **Excluded columns** - If (a) While setting the **Report options** for attributes on the **Mapping** page, you have chosen to exclude one or more columns from query results, and (b) at least one auto-refresh query depends on those (excluded) columns.

-   In either case, Viva Insights shows a warning message about issues that could affect auto-refresh queries.
+   In either case, Workplace Analytics shows a warning message about issues that could affect auto-refresh queries.
 If you see this message, go to the section [If expected columns are missing or excluded](#if-expected-columns-are-missing-or-excluded).
 If you do not see this warning message, go to the next phase, [Data validation](#data-validation).

 ### If expected columns are missing or excluded

 For a query to run successfully, it requires particular attributes (columns) to be present in the organizational data.
 This is also true for queries for which the [auto-refresh option](../tutorials/query-auto-refresh.md) is turned on.
-If expected columns are missing, or if visibility settings (which you set by using the **Report options** on the **Mapping** page) exclude expected columns, Viva Insights shows a warning message:
+If expected columns are missing, or if visibility settings (which you set by using the **Report options** on the **Mapping** page) exclude expected columns, Workplace Analytics shows a warning message:

    ![auto-refresh query warning.](../images/wpa/setup/auto-refresh-warning.png)